mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 That step will set a output variable, `FeatureBranchName`.
 The syntax to get that variable is: `Octopus.Action[Get Feature Branch Name].Output.FeatureBranchName`.
 That is a bit much to remember.
 And if the step name were to ever change you would have to go back through all the steps and change that name.

 We recommend creating a variable to store that output variable.
+Scope that output variable to the feature branch deployment channel.
+Scope an empty variable to the default channel.

 ![](images/featurebranches-outputvariableasvariable.png)